 I got busy spray painting all my pots white.
 I had a vision.
 I really love an all-white bathroom and bedroom!
 If you like the colored pots better, below, don’t tell me.
 It will just make me reconsider everything.

 I found that at Hobby Lobby you can buy fake individual stems for a fraction of the cost of a potted plant.
-The succulents on the right are $3 each (I’m holding a few) and the potted plant on the right is $12!
+The succulents on the left are $3 each (I’m holding a few) and the potted plant on the right is $12!
 I made a much larger plant for the same price by buying the stems individually.

 Above is an artificial succulent stem I bought for $4 at Hobby Lobby (not on sale) and put in a $.50 pot from the Dollar Tree (they are in stores now in a pack of two) that I painted white.